synchronizing/mitm/README.md

 mitm.start()
 ```

+Above is the default values for the `MITM` class.

 While the example above is sufficient for printing out incoming/outgoing messages, the bread and butter of `mitm` is the ability to add custom protocols and middlewares.

 #### Protocols

-`mitm` allows the addition of custom application-layer protocols that can be used to intercept and direct traffic.
+`mitm` allows the addition of custom application-layer protocols that can be used to intercept and redirect traffic.
 Built-into the `mitm` library is the HTTP protocol (with TLS/`CONNECT` support).
 To read and understand more about protocols check out the documentations.

 #### Middlewares